This post may contain affiliate links (read more)

 As above if something is being used, then we should simply keep it.

 Photos etc – can you digitalise them?
 Can you create a beautiful album or storage system that will make them easier to access or display?
-I personally love printing photos over digital, so every now and then I’ll make a conscious effort to print them off and fill an album.
+I personally love printing photos over digital.
+Every now and then I’ll make a conscious effort to print them off and fill an album.

 When was the last time you needed it?
 What would be the worst case scenario if you got rid and then did need it?
 Could it be quickly replaced?
-I found myself doing this a lot with clothes, especially dresses – but I could wear it to a wedding – when in reality it actually doesn’t look that nice on and I’d probably shop for a new outfit anyway.
+I found myself doing this a lot with clothes, especially dresses – but I could wear it to a wedding.
+In reality it actually doesn’t look that nice on and I’d probably shop for a new outfit anyway.
 Don’t keep things just in case.
 We have almost instant access to anything we could possibly need so use the shops storage space not your own house for ‘maybes’.

 Argh, this is another one I struggle with.
 I feel guilty getting rid of something I know someone has spent money on.
 However, think about if you were the gift giver – would you want your present sat in a drawer untouched because the recipient feels obliged to keep it?
 I wouldn’t particularly want someone to tell me they don’t love it and they got rid of it, but I wouldn’t want something to bring someone feelings of guilt either.
 You would’ve thanked the gift giver when you received it and have been grateful that they thought of you, so think of the actual act of giving as the gift and be thankful for that, rather than tying those feelings to the object.

-It took me a long time to realise that the money was already wasted the day I bought it and hanging onto it isn’t going to change that.
+It took me a long time to realise that the money was already wasted the day I bought it.
+Hanging onto it isn’t going to change that.
 Sell it or donate it, cut your losses and learn the lesson.
 Then move on.

 I can see how some people see the act of decluttering as wasteful but there are ways you can reduce the waste.
 Try selling or rehoming in the first instance.
 If the item isn’t reusable then look into how it can be recycled before just taking it to landfill.
 Don’t feel guilted into keeping something.
 Again, learn the lesson and move forward.